 "Ladies and gentlemen!
 Sorry for the delay.
 The two contestants are ready to begin!"

 "What the hell is going on now?"
-I muttered.
+I muttered, standing and stretching my shoulders.

 Mom's lips curled into a dry smirk.
 "You're fighting a big angel.
 I honestly didn't think he'd stay in.
 You're an agility fighter.
 He's… well, not."

-I stared at her.
+I stared at her flatly.
 "And you're telling me this now?"

 She shrugged.
 "I figured he'd withdraw."

 "Whatever."
-I stood, stretching lazily.
+I rolled my neck and smirked.
 "Let's get this over with."

-The crowd roared the moment I stepped out onto the field, but my focus wasn't on them—it was on the walking cathedral of a man standing across from me.
+The crowd roared the moment I stepped onto the field.
+The noise hit like a physical wave, banners waving, chants rising, but my focus tunneled to the figure across from me.

 He was massive.

-"Ah, so you didn't forfeit," he rumbled, folding his tree-trunk arms across his chest.
+"Ah, so you didn't forfeit," he rumbled, his voice deep enough to vibrate the marble beneath us.

-I tilted my head, sizing him up.
+I tilted my head, openly sizing him up.
 "Wow.
 You're, uh… bigger than advertised."

-I circled him slowly, pretending to study him like some kind of rare beast.
+I circled him slowly, making a show of inspecting him.
 "No offense, but what did you eat to grow like that?
 Fallen stars?
 Divine steroids?"

 "Oh.
 Right," I said, tapping the side of my head.
 "Muscles this big—gotta cut power from somewhere.
 Guess the brain got sacrificed first."

-"What did you just say?!"
-He barked, stepping forward and slamming a fist down at me.
+"What did you just say?!" he barked, stomping forward and swinging a fist down with all the subtlety of a landslide.

-I casually stepped aside, letting the punch crater the marble floor.
+I casually stepped aside, letting the punch crater the marble floor, shards spraying outward like shrapnel.

 "Hey now," I said with a grin, "the match hasn't started yet."

 "Who cares?!
-Demons like you don't deserve rules!"
-He roared, and this time he brought both fists down like a sledgehammer.
+Demons like you don't deserve rules!" he roared, his voice cracking the air as he slammed both fists down like twin hammers.

-I backflipped, landing lightly on the arena edge.
+I backflipped away, landing lightly on the arena edge.
 "Okay, so we're doing this.
 Cool.
 Let's dance."

-Reappeared behind him and tapped the back of his head.
+Reappeared behind him and tapped the back of his head like I was flicking dust off a shelf.

-He spun with a snarl, his punch so fast it blurred—but I ducked, slid between his legs, and flicked his shin with a tiny frost spell.
+He spun with a snarl, his fist blurring toward me—but I ducked, slid between his legs, and flicked his shin with a tiny frost spell.

-"Oh no, I tickled the mighty angel," I said, leaping up and landing on his shoulder like it was a training post.
+"Oh no, I tickled the mighty angel," I said, leaping up and landing casually on his shoulder.
 "Now what?"

-"Get off me!" he roared, grabbing at me.
+"Get off me!" he roared, grabbing at me with massive hands.

-I jumped straight up as his hand passed through empty air.
-Mid-air, I snapped my fingers and launched a small icicle straight into his armpit.
+I hopped straight up as his hand swept through empty air.
+Mid-air, I snapped my fingers, sending an icicle straight into his armpit.

 "ARGH!"